JakeSteam/blog-programming/_drafts/2024-07-17-reflecting-on-10-years-in-tech.md

 ### What career lesson did I learn?

-**Trusted colleagues are essential.** Whilst I'd previously worked alone often enough, experiencing competent, funny, and intelligent colleagues to bounce ideas off was a game-changer.
+**Supportive colleagues are essential.** Whilst I'd previously worked alone often enough, experiencing competent, funny, and intelligent colleagues to bounce ideas off was a game-changer.
 Once I'd had it, the loss was very painful, and would have been enough of a reason to leave in itself.
 This experience made me pay extra attention to the social aspects of work.

 ## 2019 - 2020: Candyspace (ITV Hub)